KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/FHIRAssets/AllAssets/Profiles/England-Immunization.page.md

 <br>

-This conformance profile is based on the [NHS Digital - Daily Clinical Vaccination Specification COVID 19](https://digital.nhs.uk/developer/api-catalogue/vaccination) and is intended for internal use only.
+This conformance profile is based on the [NHS England - Daily Clinical Vaccination Specification COVID 19](https://digital.nhs.uk/developer/api-catalogue/vaccination) and is intended for internal use only.

 - <a href="#mustSupport">Must Support, Optional and Should Not Support</a>
 - <a href="#vaccinationProcedure">extension vaccinationProcedure</a>